Kingston Royal Naval Dockyard: Closures and reopenings

 The Fenian raids of 1866 brought another revival of naval power on the lakes.
 Vessels were hurriedly bought and armed and manned by sailors from the fleet.
-The wooden paddle-wheel steam tug St. Andrews, the sailing steamer Hercules, the Canada, and the Royal patrolled from Montreal to Kingston, where they used the facilities at Point Frederick and at Navy Bay.
+The wooden paddle-wheel steam tug St. Andrews, the sailing steamer Hercules, Canada, and Royal patrolled from Montreal to Kingston, where they used the facilities at Point Frederick and at Navy Bay.
 When the danger receded, however, no permanent naval establishment on the lakes was set up.

 Final closure and conversion to college

 On 1 July 1867, the gunboat Hercules, which had been especially recommissioned for the celebrations of the birth of a nation, took part in the celebrations.
 In combined exercises with the militia she "engaged the fort with her guns".
 In the evening a pyrotechnic display included "blue lights from H.M.
 Stores Dockyard" In 1870, the British garrisons were withdrawn.
 The remaining naval stores in the Stone Frigate, valued at $357,000 were shipped to England in the barge Frontenac.

 The ordnance and admiralty lands in Kingston, which included the dockyard on Point Frederick, were transferred to the Dominion of Canada by the Admiralty on condition that it should be used only for "Naval purposes and for the naval defence of Canada."
 An order in council ratified the agreement adding the phrase and for the naval defence of Canada.

 In 1871 the militia encamped on the Point.
 In 1875 it was selected as the site for the new Military College, the students being housed in the Stone Frigate from 1876.
 A wooden commodore's house, which was shown on a plan dated 1868–1870, was still standing when the Royal Military College of Canada opened in the 1876.
 By the 1860s, only the Stone Frigate storehouse and one wharf were kept in repair.
 The old hulks of the War of 1812 were hard aground in the mud and broken by the annual freezing and thawing of Navy Bay and Deadman Bay.

 The site was designated a National Historic Site of Canada in 1928.